alexander-yord/alex-bank/README.md

 ## Front-End
 You will need a live server for the front-end.
 You can create your own account then, or alternatively, you can log into the admin user with initial password `qwerty`.
 It is highly recommended that you change it immediately.

+> [!NOTE]
+> By default, the back-end API is set at `http://127.0.0.1:8000/api`, however, your instance may be located elsewhere, on a different port.
+Change the `API_BASE_URL` variable in the `alex-bank/front-end/src/functions.js`.